Israel Now: Picking Up the Pieces

 Drawing on our hard-earned experience, UJA is responding with life-saving support.
-Our Israel office remains in constant contact with our on-the-ground partners, keeping us updated in real time on the most urgent and emerging needs.
+Our Israel office remains in constant contact with trusted on-the-ground partners, providing real-time updates on the most urgent and emerging needs.

 WHAT OUR SUPPORT IS MAKING POSSIBLE

-• Distributing hot meals, food boxes, hygiene kits, and shelter kits to homebound seniors, Holocaust survivors, displaced families in hotels, and those sheltering in public spaces.
+• Distributing food boxes, and hygiene and shelter kits to homebound seniors, Holocaust survivors, displaced families in hotels, and those sheltering in public spaces.

 • Connecting elderly residents with local volunteers for medicine delivery, medical escorts, home repairs, and social visits.